papousek/spiderpig/docs/examples.md

 Spiderpig is able to inject the configuration property ``who`` to all functions annotated by ``spiderpig.configured`` decorator.
-This configuration can be locally overriden by ``spiderpig.configuration`` context.
-If the parameter is given when the function is invoked, the global configuration is also overriden including all nested invocations of other spiderpig functions.
+This configuration can be locally overridden by ``spiderpig.configuration`` context.
+If the parameter is given when the function is invoked, the global configuration is also overridden including all nested invocations of other spiderpig functions.

 ```python